ibrahimtastan/Approximate-CPU-with-RISCV/README.md

 # For testing in C (HLS),

-- Please check /hls/README.md for details of the core and its subblock.
+- Please check /hls/README.md for details of the core and its subblocks.
 - Change the directory of the .hex and .mem file in /hls/Define_instruction/filepath.txt.
 - All .hex and .mem files of the codes are resided in /codes/ directory.
 	- There are three algorithms, each includes five different datasets, for testing.
 You can specify the .hex and .mem files of the code in /hls/Define_instruction/filepath.txt to test.